Death of Martin Anderson: Controversy and criticism

 Many of the major figures in the Anderson investigation have been criticized by Anderson's family, youth advocates, civil-rights and anti-detention groups, as well as state and national media outlets.

 Immediately after observing Adams' 12-hour autopsy, Baden said, "Preliminary findings indicate the boy did not die from sickle cell trait, nor did he die from natural causes."
-Baden has said repeatedly that sickle trait by itself does not cause death.
+Dr. Baden has said repeatedly that sickle trait by itself does not cause death.
 He explained a "sickle cell crisis" is a sickle cell disease—not the same as sickle cell trait.
 By itself, the sickle cell trait is not harmful.
 People with sickle cell trait can lead perfectly healthy lives.
 But beyond that, he said, hospital records indicate Anderson's blood was not sickled until the moment at which he started to die.

+Other medical examiners disagreed and noted that sickle cell trait had been found to contribute to exertional deaths.
+The consensus has resulted in military services of the UK and US changing certain practices in training to protect trainees.

-It has been established, however, that people with sickle cell trait have a four thousand percent increased incidence of sudden death when put in a boot camp environment.
+A 1996 study found people with sickle cell trait have a four thousand percent increased incidence of sudden death when put in a boot camp environment.
 The risk of sudden death in boot camp environments for people with sickle trait has long been recognized in military services.
 Some military services, such as Great Britain, chose to limit activities of people with sickle trait.
 The US military, in contrast, changed its boot camp procedures to lessen the probability of exertional death (Armed Forces Epidemiological Board, Memorandum 2003-004 Screening for Sickle Cell Disease at Accession).
 Recent studies have shown that laboratory specimens falsely underestimate the degree of sickling in the blood.
 Dr. Jon Thogmartin, the Pinellas-Pasco medical examiner said, "Michael Baden saying it [sickle cell trait] does not harm you—considering the literature, he may as well have walked out and said the world is flat."

 In June 2007 the National Athletic Trainers' Association released a consensus statement noting that approximately 5 percent of exertional deaths in young healthy athletes were from exertional sickling in those with sickle cell trait.